-- NRHP evaluations will focus on resources that may be adversely affected by proposed activities.
-The inventory and evaluation strategy will be developed in consultation with the INF, Tribes, and interested stakeholders.
-Applicable archaeological permits will be obtained from the INF. - Tribes will be invited to participate in archaeological evaluations. - Evaluations will be documented on appropriate DPR 523 series forms and will utilize appropriate guidance including NRHP Bulletin 15: How To Apply the NRHP Criteria for Evaluation (NPS 1995).
+- Utilize the results of the Archaeological Inventory to prepare, in collaboration with the Inyo National Forest, Tribes, and interested stakeholders, an Evaluation Plan that will be executed to evaluate the eligibility of archaeological sites for the NRHP. - Evaluations will be documented on appropriate DPR 523 series forms and will utilize appropriate guidance including NRHP Bulletin 15: How To Apply the NRHP Criteria for Evaluation (NPS 1995).